DrewHans555/RacketLoopUntangling/README.md

 type 1 or type 2 Reidemeister moves but still contains crossings after being put through the algorithm then the tangle is a knot and cannot be untangled without cutting the loop.

-I tried to make using UntanglingScheme as simple and as straightforward as possible.
+I tried to make using UntanglingRacket as simple and as straightforward as possible.
 After launching the program the user must call the startProgram function and pass in the trip code to start the algorithm.
 This can be accomplished by simply typing (startProgram ‘(<trip code goes here>)) and pressing the enter key.